 Greek Jewelry

-If you are planning on ever going to a toga party, pick yourself up an adorable greek crown or headband.
-I bought one for myself while shopping in Greece and get fabulous comments on it.
+If you are planning on ever going to a toga party, pick yourself up an adorable Greek crown or headband.
+I bought one for myself while shopping in Greece and got fabulous comments on it.
 It also made this year’s Halloween costume super easy!

 Wind Mill